Tombstone (film)

-Tombstone is a 1993 American Western film directed by George P. Cosmatos, written by Kevin Jarre (who was also the original director, but was replaced early in production), and starring Kurt Russell and Val Kilmer, with Sam Elliott, Bill Paxton, Powers Boothe, Michael Biehn, and Dana Delany in supporting roles, and narration by Robert Mitchum.
+Tombstone is a 1993 American Western film directed by George P. Cosmatos, written by Kevin Jarre (who was also the original director, but was replaced early in production), and starring an ensemble cast featuring Kurt Russell and Val Kilmer, with Sam Elliott, Bill Paxton, Powers Boothe, Michael Biehn, Dana Delany and Charlton Heston in supporting roles, and narration by Robert Mitchum.

 The film is loosely based on real events that took place in the 1880s in Southeast Arizona, including the Gunfight at the O.K.
 Corral and the Earp Vendetta Ride.
 It depicts several Western outlaws and lawmen, such as Wyatt Earp, William Brocius, Johnny Ringo, and Doc Holliday.

 Tombstone was released by Hollywood Pictures in theatrical wide release in the United States on December 25, 1993, grossing $73.2 million worldwide.
 The film was a financial success, and in the Western genre, it ranks number 25 in the list of highest-grossing films since 1979.
 Critical reception was generally positive, with the story, directing, and acting receiving praise.
 Particular praise went towards Val Kilmer's memorable performance as the hard-drinking Doc Holliday.
 The film has become a cult classic since its release.